Wilpapa/Overlapping/README.md

 # Aggregation pipeline for full database pushdown using MongoDB 4.4

-with MongoDB 4.4 customer aggregation functions ($function), it's possible to get the same result in a single pipeline, without additional code to post-process:
+with MongoDB 4.4 custom aggregation functions ($function), it's possible to get the same result in a single pipeline, without additional code to post-process:

 ```javascript
 dateMap =  {$map: {